Neuro-AI-Lab/.github/profile/README.md

-# Welcome Neuro AI Lab @ Kwang Woon Univ.
+# Welcome to the Neuro AI Lab @ Kwang Woon Univ.

 ## INTRO.
 Welcome Neuro AI Lab @ Kwang Woon Univ. in Republic of Korea.
 We are conducting research on human-centered AI technology.
 Our lab wants to make the world better by studying AI technology similar to humans.
 Our lab provides the best research environment in Korea. <a href = "https://www.kw.ac.kr/ko/life/newsletter.jsp?BoardMode=view&DUID=34954"> We passed the first round 2020 of the Korean artificial intelligence Grand Challenge and won third place on the voice recognition track in the second round 2021.</a> We are always looking for passionate students.
 If you are interested in our lab, please feel free to contact us.
 This is the <a href = "yschoi@kw.ac.kr">professor's mail</a> and <a href = "swslooser@gmail.com">the lab manager's mail</a>.